 Getting Twitch Affiliate is the first real milestone for a streamer — it's when you can finally start earning from subs, Bits, and ads.
 The good news: the bar is lower than most people think.
-You need 50 followers, 500 total minutes streamed, 7 unique broadcast days, and an average of 3 concurrent viewers — all within the same 30-day window.
+You need 25 followers, 4 hours streamed, 4 different broadcast days, and an average of 3 viewers — all within the same 30-day window.
 Hit all four and Twitch invites you automatically.
+Twitch lowered these thresholds in 2026, so any guide still quoting 50 followers and 500 minutes is out of date — including, until recently, this one.

 Here's exactly what each requirement means, how long it usually takes, and the fastest legitimate way to clear the two that trip most streamers up.